val-verde/shared-mime-info/HACKING.md

 You need to have xdgmime checked out [1] and compiled.
-By default, the build system will expect the source directory to be at the same level as shared-mime-info. ../xdgmime/src/test-mime-data will be run against tests/list.
-An alternate path to xdgmime can be passed by setting the XDGMIME_PATH environment variable to the appropriate path.
+By default, the build system will expect the source directory to be at the same level as shared-mime-info. `../xdgmime/src/test-mime-data` will be run against `tests/mime-detection/list`.
+An alternate path to xdgmime can be passed by using the `xdgmime-path` meson option such as `-Dxdgmime-path=/path/to/xdgmime`.

 The format of the file is:
-<testcase filename> <expected mime-type> <expected failures>
+`<testcase filename> <expected mime-type> <expected failures>`

 The expected failures is whether matching the file with the mime-type would fail when matched by file, data or name. "x" indicates expected failure, "o" indicates expected success.
 Trailing "o"s can be omitted.

-See the top of the tests/list file for syntax details.
+See the top of the `tests/mime-detection/list` file for syntax details.

-You can also temporarily print the results of test-mime-data by putting your test files in the staging-tests/ sub-directory.
+You can also temporarily print the results of `test-mime-data` by putting your test files in the `staging-tests/` sub-directory.

 [1]: Repository details at:
 https://gitlab.freedesktop.org/xdg/xdgmime